Tarang74/LaTeX-Pseudocode-Formatter/README.md

 5. Compile your program.
    - If a pseudocode file is modified or a new file is included, you must compile the document twice for all marker locations to be updated.

-Note if you have not specified an `aux` directory, you will need to modify line 1 in `pseudocod-preamble.sty` and line 150 in `pseudocode.py`.
+Note if you have not specified an `aux` directory, you will need to modify line 1 in `pseudocode-preamble.sty` and line 150 in `pseudocode.py`.

 ## Pseudocode Fie Conventions